It finally happened, friends!

 And so, lets celebrate the good feelings, the blue skies, and the arrival of spring with one of my favorite classic dessert.
-Yes, today we will be diving right into these delicious and simple vegan strawberry shortcakes.
+Yes, today we will be diving right into this delicious and simple vegan strawberry shortcake.

 Ready?
 Let’s take a look!

 Growing up strawberry shortcake was among my favorite desserts, just behind angel food cake (and friends, I am working on veganizing that recipe as we speak) and fruit pizza (yeah, and I’ll get on that too).
 The sweet and the creamy and the buttery biscuit flavors.
 So good!
 As an adult, however, I don’t often about this delightful dessert.

 And then the strawberries start peaking out of the ground.

 In case you don’t know, Oregon makes some of the best strawberries.
 Every year in mid June, I pack the kids up in the car and head to Sauvie Island where we spend several hours out in the fields strawberry picking.
 I should say, I spend several hours out in the fields strawberry picking.
 The kids spend several hours out in the fields strawberry eating.
 But strawberry-stained and all, it’s one of my favorite early summer traditions.
 Fresh strawberries everywhere!

 And what is the first thing I do with my fresh batch of strawberries?

 Make vegan Strawberry Shortcake, of course!